Enrichment

 Tools for Inspection

 Various enrichments are possible.
 Common principles for the design and the evaluation of enrichments are provided.
-Then three factsheets cover the enrichments for cattle, small ruminants, and equines.
+Then an indicator factsheet covers the enrichments for cattle, small ruminants, and equines.
 The issue of contacts between neighbouring calves is addressed in a dedicated dossier.

 Factsheet